 Nova provides the easy way to check and document your light and X-ray field.
 A Nova is a star that releases a tremendous burst of energy, becoming temporarily extraordinarily bright.
 This is also what happens to our Nova.
 When the X-rays hit the surface, it lights up very brightly.

 However, the RTI Nova is much more than a fluorescent screen.
 It is a complete solution which allows you to check the extension of the light field as well as the X-ray field.
 The fields are compared and documented in a clear, obvious and unbiased manner.
 It helps you to store and report the results in an easy way.
 And the best of all, Nova will work on all types of X-ray machines, both digital and analog.
 It is also in accordance with international standards.

 The Nova rulers can be placed in a cross or next to each other in a fan-shaped fashion.
 Every ruler is a sandwich construction consisting of a copper scale (so it can be seen on an X-ray image), a scintillator layer and on top a visual scale.
 Four orientation markers that run along the rulers are included.
 They are placed at the borders of the light field.
 These markers are also visible on the X-ray image.

 - Four rulers (The NOVA Rad Lite includes 2 rulers instead of 4)

-- Four orientation markers enabling the orientation of the device to be seen both in the camera image and in the X-ray image.
+- Four orientation markers enabling the orientation of the device to be seen in the X-ray image.

 - Suction cup for attachment to a flat surface.

-- NOVA software for acquiring and processing the digital images both from the digital camera and importation of the digital X-ray image.
+- NOVA software for acquiring and processing the digital images both from the importation of digital X-ray images.